 Almost every attorney's website includes a list of achievements by the attorney.
-Some attorneys include their accomplishments from law school.
-Other attorneys show their involvement in volunteer organizations.
+Some attorneys show their accomplishments from law school.
+Other attorneys post their involvement in volunteer organizations.
 Because all U.S. attorneys went to law school, listing awards and recognitions may be a way for an attorney to demonstrate their interest in a particular field or topic.

 What's Wrong With Most Attorney Ratings